bgnu/odin-recipes/README.md

-This is just an empty readme file.
+# Read me

+This is a website made as part of The Odin Project course.